nklabs/libnklabs-avr/README.md

 PD0 and PD1 are the UART Tx and Rx lines.
 These should be connected to the RXD and TXD pins so that the "RS232 SPARE" DB9 connector of the STK500 can be used to access the libnklabs CLI.
+See the photo above.

 ## Build instructions